wagnerandris/parse_ros2bag/README.md

 ## TODO:
-- As it turns out ros2bag-convert needs to be installed system-wide, not in the venv
-- try to fix parallelization errors with the blurring submodule.
-	- Right now it seems to run in paralel, but not always, which is weird
 - Add logging -- something similar, as if running the current version with ` 2>&1 | tee output.txt`
 # parse_ros2bag
 A python script to parse a ROS2 bags content into separate image, video, pointcloud and csv files.